Food and Cuisine in Spain

 Spanish food reflects this vast country’s turbulent history, diverse geography and Mediterranean culture.
 Centuries of occupation by the Moors, who were the first to cultivate olives and oranges in Spain, made a huge impact on the Spanish diet as did decades of extreme poverty suffered by millions under Franco’s repressive regime.

 You can taste the Moorish influence in the huge variety of Spanish dishes flavoured with cumin, saffron and other exotic spices.
-The sumptuous soups and stews which you'll find all over Spain today were the staple diet of peasant communities, surviving on home grown vegetables and meat bones stewed for hours to eke out very ounce of flavour.
+The sumptuous soups and stews which you’ll find all over Spain today were the staple diet of peasant communities, surviving on homegrown vegetables and meat bones stewed for hours to eke out every ounce of flavour.

 The food and cuisine of Andalucia